lgbouma/WASP-4b_anomaly/README.md

 * if you want to have more direct access to edit from the master branch, talk to Luke and he might give it to you.

-* barring the previous three better options, email comments are accepted, but grudgingly.
+* barring the previous three better options, email comments to `luke@astro.princeton.edu` are also OK.